aurbac/workshop-aws-core-services/docs/getting-started-with-linux-on-amazon-ec2.md

 ![Launch Instances](images/ec2-select-key.png)

 2.13\.
-Click the **View Instances** button in the lower righthand portion of the screen to view the list of EC2 instances.
+Scroll down and click the **View Instances** button in the lower righthand portion of the screen to view the list of EC2 instances.
 Once your instance has launched, you will see your Web Server as well as the Availability Zone the instance is in, and the publicly routable DNS name.

 2.14\.
 Click the checkbox next to your web server to view details about this EC2 instance.